 is the world’s first full-scale test environment for road safety.
 The test track is open for research, development and certification of future road safety systems, by vehicle manufacturers, suppliers, legislators, and universities.
 AstaZero is owned by Chalmers and Rise Research Institutes of Sweden.

-and development of solutions for sustainable travel.
-Since 2015 several
+and development of solutions for sustainable travels, in collaboration between academy, industry and society.
+Between 2015 and 2020, several

 – Resource for Vehicle Research at Chalmers has focus on self-driving vehicles, active safety and vehicle dynamics.
 The 400 square metre lab includes test vehicles (light and heavy vehicles), environment sensors and simulators among other vehicle-related equipment.The VTI simulator comprises